ICEBlock: Features and functionality

-Responses
+App reviews

 Slate praised ICEBlock as "a welcome indicator that grassroots momentum for immigration advocacy hasn't let up."
 Cooper Quintin, a security engineer at the Electronic Frontier Foundation, analyzed the network traffic of ICEBlock and confirmed that individual reports are anonymous, and the app does not actively collect the geolocation or device information of its users.

 Aaron's claims that an Android version of the app would de-anonymize users to a greater extent than iOS have been disputed by the development team of GrapheneOS.
 Both The Verge and cybersecurity expert Bruce Schneier expressed doubts about some of the privacy claims made by the app.
 Micah Lee, a journalist involved in the handling of the Snowden leaks, noted multiple transparency issues with ICEBlock, including unfounded privacy claims, a refusal to make the app open source or allow third-party audits of the source code, and no method for handling false positives.